EricHaggar/clinigo/README.md

 The second deliverable concentrates on the admin features.
 The admin can create and edit services as well as delete accounts (walk-in clinic employees and patients).

-Circle CI was used to run unit tests.
-The builds can be found [here](https://circleci.com/gh/professor-forward)

 ### Admin Account

 There is only 1 admin account and the credentials are: